 Providing suitable information on men's and women's as well as other special interest groups' situations and needs in the County in question, as well as providing concrete advice about how to adjust to work accordingly is critical.
 We must know who is affected and by what?
 Data on the various aspects of the population should be broken down by age and sex and other relevant factors such as ethnicity, residence, religion and the physical conditions.
 Gathering disaggregated data is also crucial in identifying the impact and outreach of programs and policies, in aggregating its efficiency and accessibility.

-Sex and age-disaggregated data should be collected and analysed based on among other models, the Harvard Analytical Frameworkto routinely understand the impact of development programs on the total population and on the sections of it.
+Sex and age-disaggregated data should be collected and analysed based on among other models, the Harvard Analytical Framework to routinely understand the impact of development programs on the total population and on the sections of it.
 Each county should have information on data showing the distribution of the population by age, sex, single headed households, child headed households or grandmother or grandfather headed households among other variables of interest.
 Counties can engage services of Kenya National Bureau of Statistics and Universities to collect and prepare data in usable manner.
-In addition, the sex disaggregated data on at risk population such as the persons with disability, orphans, victims of violence, children, the youth, the elderly, other special interest groups should be collected to ensure that the specific needs are planned for.